 TARGIT has helped us predict our coming budgets far more accurately, and it’s allowed us to better prepare our sales force to understand our customer base and their needs before they even understand they have needs.

-- Tom Meier, Vice President of Information Technology, Chesterton
+- Tom Meier, Former Vice President of Information Technology, Chesterton

 Without a single solution to bind every department from every location together, employees struggled to get up-to-date data on their accounts, leaving Chesterton to work and problem-solve reactively instead of proactively.

 Chesterton had been using various models of ERP systems for more than 20 years to store and manage their vast amounts of data.
-For everyday employees however, that meant there was a pile of valuable data locked away in various systems of which they had limited access.
+For everyday employees, however, that meant there was a pile of valuable data locked away in various systems to which they had limited access.